Assistant Professor Joshua Synenko

 705-748-1011 ext.
 6164

 Joshua Synenko is an Assistant Professor in the Cultural Studies Department, and Coordinator of the Media Studies Program at Trent University (Canada).
-He is Assistant Editor at Media Theory (MT), an international and independent peer-reviewed journal.
-Between 2018-2020, Synenko was President of the Canadian Comparative Literature Association (CCLA).
+He is Co-Editor of Media Theory Journal.
+Between 2018-20 he served as President of the Canadian Comparative Literature Association.